tiendat104/Conditional_GAN_Mnist/README.md

 # Conditional_GAN_Mnist
 # Abstract
-This project is our team's final project for the course CS492 Machine learning Computer vision at Kaist University.
+This project is our team's final project for the course CS492 "Machine learning Computer vision" at Kaist University.
 Inside this project, we implement conditional GAN model for the Mnist dataset.

 # Installation